 Skip to main content

-Extensions can be distributed using the package function in addition to direct binary distribution.
-By using the package function, content such as extensions and samples can be version-controlled and easily used by other users.
-Packages can be distributed at Next Design Extensions.
+Extensions can be distributed by package function in addition to direct distribution by binary.
+By using the package function, it is easy for other users to use extensions and samples after version control.
+Packages can be distributed by Next Design extensions.

 Packaging and its benefits

-Packaging means creating Next Design extensions in a file format that can be distributed.
-It makes distributing and updating extensions very simple.
-The main benefits are:
+Packaging is the process of creating Next Design extensions in a file format that can be distributed.
+This makes distributing and updating extensions very simple.
+The main benefits are as follows:

-• You can now install, uninstall, and update extensions with one click.
+• Extensions can be installed, uninstalled, and updated with one click.

-• Users can be notified on the Next Design screen when a new version is published.
+• Users can be notified on the Next Design screen when a new version is released.

-• You can view the package overview and changes by version on the Next Design screen.
+• Package overview and changes by version can be displayed on the Next Design screen.

 Context

 Prepare the tools and environment required for packaging.
-Skip this if you have already installed it.
+Skip if already installed.

 1. Install NDExt.

 NDExt is a command line tool that supports extension development.
-You can install it by simply running the following from a command prompt: To run this program, you need to install .NET 6.0 SDK.
+Simply run the following from the command prompt to install it.
+To run this program, you need to install .NET 6.0 SDK.

 dotnet tool install --global NDExt

-2. Create an extension project using project template in Visual Studio.
+1. Create an extension project in Visual Studio using project template.

 Execute the following command from the command prompt to register it as a Visual Studio template.